Mordyfier/CISC.-3140-Assignments/Lab 4.3/README.md

 My primary source (particularly for the CSS styling) was the 'NodeJS - complete guide' course on udemy by Maximilian Schwarzmüller: https://www.udemy.com/course/nodejs-the-complete-guide/

+The fields in the database have been populated with data from the [MovieLens](https://grouplens.org/datasets/movielens/latest/) small dataset, cleaned and reformatted according to my needs.